 Attempting to foretell the future by interpreting current events is not, of course, a disease peculiar to the Church.
 In his library, my father-in-law had a book titled How to Prepare for the Coming Crash.
 Published in 1971, that book insisted that a worldwide conspiracy of bankers was going to force us into a chaotic economic depression in 1972 and no later than 1973.
 What happened?
 Well, the author read the signs wrong.

 That people who try to foretell the future make such bad guesses need not prevent us from thinking about the end times.
 We are certain that Christ is coming again.
 And His coming is imminent, although we cannot necessarily be certain that it is immediate.

-While we were on our first furlough from missionary service in Italy, a couple of people asked me: "Since you live in the Mediterranean area, aren't you able to see quite clearly the fulfillment of many end-time prophecies?"
+While we were on our first home assignment during missionary service in Italy, a couple of people asked me: "Since you live in the Mediterranean area, aren't you able to see quite clearly the fulfillment of many end-time prophecies?"

 I must confess that I do not spend a lot of time trying to match news reports with prophetic passages in the Bible.
 Sure, when books by Hal Lindsay and Salem Kirban were popular, I read some of their stuff.
 But I don't share their apparent confidence in being able to exactly match up newspaper headlines with biblical prophecies.

 Really, I'm not even capable of arguing a definitive position in the pre- and post-millennialist controversy that was so strongly contested by some early leaders of the Church of the Nazarene.